 - Insurance booklets and forms

-Our prices are very competitive and include proofreading and official certification which means that your documents will be signed and officially stamped.
+Our prices are very competitive and include proofreading and official certification, which means that your documents will be signed and officially stamped.
 You will also be assigned a dedicated project manager to guide you through the process.
-To be sure of the level of insurance translation you need, you should always check with the relevant authority, embassy or consulate.
+To be sure of the level of official certification you need, you should always check with the relevant authority, embassy or consulate.

 What our customers say:

 “Thank you Wolfestone for a professional translation.
 The staff were very helpful and delivered my insurance translation on time and with very good quality.”
 James